Scotch Broth Soup Recipe

 - My mum's second best soup recipe!
-Traditionally Scotch Broth is a bit of everything thrown into the pot and is quite a filling soup.
+Traditionally Scotch Broth is a bit of everything thrown into the pot and is quite filling.
 In olden days Scots would eat this as a main meal.
-In modern times many Scottish households still serve Scotch Broth as a main meal rather than a starter soup.
+In modern times many Scottish households still serve it as a main meal rather than a starter.
 Ingredients can be substituted depending on your own tastes.
 It's best made the day before to allow the full flavour to soak through.
 We make a huge pot of it and boil it up each day, adding more tatties and water as needed.
-It is very warming when eaten during the winter and is popular on New Year’s Day.
-Scotch broth soup is sometimes called Barley Broth soup.
+It is very warming when eaten during the winter and is popular on New Year's Day.
+Scots broth soup recipes are sometimes called Barley Broth soup.

 Breakfast